Prince Harry will rush home to the UK after Charles cancer diagnosis

 “His Majesty has today commenced a schedule of regular treatments, during which time he has been advised by doctors to postpone public-facing duties.”

-But the prince did not see King Charles.
-A palace source told MailOnline that the monarch had “no time in the diary” to see his son.

-It was understood that Prince Harry was also not invited to the Royal Family's annual summer get-together at Balmoral Castle earlier in the year.
+It was understood that Harry was also not invited to the royal family’s annual summer get-together at Balmoral Castle earlier in the year.

+He had already handed back the keys to Frogmore Cottage in Windsor.
+It is unclear where he will stay when he returns to the estate later this week.

+When Harry attended his father’s coronation, months before in May, he left London just hours after the ceremony.

 Join our commenting forum